kframework/javascript-semantics/verification/README.md

 The specification `<specification.k>` essentially describes a pre-/post-condition, and it should be given as a reachability rule written in K.

 For the sake of clear explanation, we provide a separate verification module for each (algebraic) data types such as tree and list.
-As shown in the following template, each verification module contains the original semantics `<js.k>` and verification specific modules such as data type abstractions `<pattern.k>` and `<PATTERN>`.
+As shown in the following template, each verification module consists of the JavaScript semantics `JS`, verification lemmas `VERIFICATION_LEMMAS`, and a data type abstraction `<PATTERN>`.
 ```
-require "<js.k>"
+require "js.k"
 require "modules/verification_lemmas.k"
 require "<pattern.k>"